jliemansifry/ScoCenDisks_FamilyPortrait/README.md

 # ScoCenDisks Family Portrait
 Matplotlib's gridspec put to use to create a series of edge-to-edge images (with additional insets for a few) of all the debris disks in the ScoCen sample analyzed in Lieman-Sifry et al. (in prep).
+See the paper (or contact me) for more information.